misty-spring/FarmhouseVisits/README.md

 ## Features
 You can add a blacklist via config; this will be read every time you load a save (and every time your farmer goes to sleep).

-You can make characters visit you at any time you want- just edit `mistyspring.farmhousevisits/Schedules` via ContentPatcher
+You can make characters visit you at any time you want- just edit `mistyspring.farmhousevisits/Schedules` via ContentPatcher.
+Because you're editing via CP, you can use conditions just fine.

 Example: